mirisuzanne/teacupgorilla/content/adjectives.rst

 The Band
 --------

-The smallest extant genus of primate musicians by size, **Teacup Gorilla** are petite & deadly ground-dwelling apes that inhabit the china shops of Denver with angular riffs,
+**Teacup Gorilla** are petite & deadly ground-dwelling apes that inhabit the china shops of Denver with angular riffs,